Menu Close

 Who Are the Members of a Hospice Care Team?

 nurses in group smile while discussing who the members of a hospice care team areHospice is a team effort.
-We work with you, your loved ones, and your doctor to offer a personal hospice plan that meets your goals and wishes for care.
+Compassus works with the patient, their loved ones, and their doctor to offer a personal hospice plan that meets the goals and wishes for the patient and their family.

 Members of a Hospice Care Team